 For the last few years I kept telling myself I was going to figure out how I was going to create a cohesive space.
 I wanted furniture to work with one another.
 I even contemplated biting the bullet and buying a new bedroom set.
 Cough.
 Choke.
 Um...a big hell no to that idea.

 So I created an inspiration board which really helped.
-It forced me to think about colors and textures as well as working with what I already have.
-What I really like about it is that it gave me room to explore.
+It forced me to think about colors and textures as well as working with what I already had.
+What I really liked about it is that it gave me room to explore.
 Even better...I...took...my...time before I committed to doing anything.
 Shocker!

 This post is all about the two dressers that took a weekend to give them a much needed face lift.